 Open for almost three decades, PDX Contemporary Art continues to be one of the city's longest-running and most dynamic commercial gallery spaces.
 Previously a Pearl District staple, the gallery recently moved to the NW Industrial area at the end of last year.
 Exhibitions include new works from a celebrated roster of represented artists—whether paintings, print-making, sculpture, photography, textiles, or mixed media—alongside emerging regional talent, making the gallery a must-stop and see anytime throughout the year.

-Currently on view through Oct 1, Water Color by Adam Sorensen Like Add to a List presents a recent series of Sorensen’s chromatic landscapes and algorithmic-based geometric works.
+Currently on view through Oct 1, Water Color by Adam Sorensen Past Event Like List presents a recent series of Sorensen’s chromatic landscapes and algorithmic-based geometric works.
 Naturalist scenes are rendered in dappled rainbows, sherbets, and ombre hues, evoking otherworldliness.
 Grapple with the complexities of the environment and, inevitably, climate change, attempting to make sense of the dichotomy between the foreboding and sublime in the world around us.

 In the following months, look for an exhibition from Portland-based artist duo Anna Gray + Ryan Wilson Paulsen, who work as a single artistic entity and often focus on reading, writing, and information-gathering activities.
 Marie Watt and Kristin Miller will show later in the year.
 Watt creates sculptures and installations that pull from rituals and familiar yet deeply culturally ingrained materials like blankets and Indigenous design principles—Watt is an enrolled member of the Seneca Nation of Indians.
 Miller is known for selecting materials imbued with the transient nature of living and inanimate objects.